Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     - **Backend host type**: Custom host

-    - **Backend host name**: paste in the DNS name for the Public IP Address (named *WWWEXTLB-PIP*) associated with the Load Balancer for the Web VMs within the BCDRIaaSPrimarySite resource group.
+    - **Backend host name**: Paste in the DNS name for the Public IP Address (named *WWWEXTLB-PIP*) associated with the Load Balancer for the Web VMs within the BCDRIaaSPrimarySite resource group.

     ![The Add a backend pane has the previously specified values set.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image213-e.png "Add a backend pane")